 the room layout will be hard you're going to struggle to feel like a home not a hotel

 Reality is it's shit and ". i would lease space to artists and maybe run a club" shows you have zero head for business of that sort.
-Since you seem to have already convinced yourself go right the fuck ahead.
+Since you seem to have already convinced yourself go right the frick ahead.

 Never have childish emotions.